p91g/patrick-moore.github.io/_pages/about.md

 I've also had exposure non-transport projects, such as building a network intrusion classifier using deep learning.

-I generally spend equal time between R and Python, with Python typically used for ML and R for advanced statistical models.
+I generally spend equal time between R and Python, with Python typically used for ML and data wrangling and R for statistical modelling.

 Personal
 ------